make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Cadish](https://github.com/Cadish) for assisting with support for Qlima D820A dehumidifiers.
 - [mellow8](https://github.com/mellow8) for assisting with support for ZM-Wi-Fi smart meters.
 - [KodzghlyCZ](https://github.com/KodzghlyCZ) for assisting with support for Tesla Smart humidifiers.
+- [simplelnx](https://github.com/simplelnx) for assisting with support for Modern Flames Orion fireplaces.